ruby-jokes/job_interview/README.md

 Let's face it.
 Programmer job interviews can be annoying.
 And sometimes the questions require you to actually think.
 With Job Interview, most programming interview questions can be answered in 3 lines of Ruby.

-You can view the slides from our RailsConf 2012 lightning talk about job_interview [here](http://ruby-jokes.github.com/job_interview/pres.html).
+You can view the slides from our RailsConf 2012 lightning talk about job_interview [here](http://ruby-jokes.github.com/job_interview/pres.html) or watch the lightning talk on YouTube [here](https://youtu.be/5GS9Ta8dqhE?t=31m).

 ## USAGE